Dodgers’ Bauer suspended 2 seasons over alleged sex assault

 ”In the strongest possible terms, I deny committing any violation of the league’s domestic violence and sexual assault policy,” he said Friday in a statement. ”I am appealing this action and expect to prevail.
 As we have throughout this process, my representatives and I respect the confidentiality of the proceedings.”

-If the suspension is upheld, Bauer will lose about $60 million in salary.

-The previous longest suspension under the policy was a full season and postseason for free agent pitcher Sam Dyson in 2021.
+Among 15 players previously disciplined under the policy, the longest suspension was a full season and postseason for free agent pitcher Sam Dyson in 2021.
+None of the players previously disciplined under the policy appear to have challenged the penalty before an arbitrator.

-The policy unveiled in August 2015 grants MLB Commissioner Rob Manfred the autonomy to suspend players with “just cause.”

 Bauer earlier this week sued his accuser in federal court, a move that came less than three months after prosecutors decided not to file criminal charges against the pitcher.
 Bauer named the woman and one of her attorneys, Niranjan Fred Thiagarajah, as defendants in the lawsuit.
 The Associated Press does not typically identify people who say they have been victims of sexual assault.